 The food scene in Durham is burgeoning, which is a nice addition to the experience.
 It wouldn’t be a paragraph about food in North Carolina without a conversation about barbecue.
 Bullock’s Bar-B-Cue is the best-known barbecue location in the area with its hush puppies, fried chicken, and pulled pork leading the way.
 (Don’t be confused by the menu that has some items that make it look like a diner.)
 The Pit has fantastic cornbread, pulled pork, and ribs.

 Those looking for pizza should hit Pizzeria Toro where they have a variety of red and white pies, but the best one is the spicy lamb meatball.
 The suppli (rice balls) and selection of ham serve you well too.
 Mateo provides the best tapas in town, so bring a crowd to get through the menu.
 Dos Perros is there for your Mexican food needs and Geer Street Garden takes care of your southern cravings.
-The Federal and the aforementioned Satisfaction Restaurant and Bar are the two best sports bars in town that provide good food and quality sports bar experience.
+The Federal is one of the best sports bars in town that provide good food and quality sports bar experience.
 They’re good for a quick bite.
 If you’re in the mood for brunch, head to Monuts.
 Of course, they have good donuts, but you’re there for the variety of food to kill your hangover.

 Raleigh has some quality food options as well.
 The Pit also has a Raleigh location, so you already know what to order there.
 Clyde Cooper’s BBQ closes at 6 p.m. so get there early for the Brunswick Stew and chopped barbecue.
 Close by you’ll find hot dogs chopped with chili sauce at The Roast Grill.
 MoJoe’s Burger Joint offers up a spicy burger with a combination of Cajun spices, pepper jack cheese, onions, and grilled jalapenos.
 While Sullivan Steakhouse might be a chain, it’s hard to pass up $6 bar entrees on Thursday and Saturday.
 Mami Nora’s gives you surprisingly good Peruvian chicken.
 Cap your weekend off with a quality milkshake at Cookout.